aineethitari/unit1/Project1.md

 Design statement:
 I will to design and make a ———— for a client who is ———.
 The ——– will about ———— and is constructed using the software ———.
 It will take  ———- to make and will be evaluated according to the criteria ———.

+The cryptocurrency I am going to work with is

 Justify the tools/structure of your solution

 ## Success Criteria